seosgithub/gocd-slack-server/README.md

 ## FAQ

-### When should I use pully?
+### When should I use gocd-slack-server?

-When you want to automate GitHub pull requests.
-Pully provides the necessary facilities for you to authenticate and control GitHub pull requests in any way you wish.
+When you want to automate GitHub pull requests.  gocd-slack-server provides the necessary facilities for you to authenticate and control GitHub pull requests in any way you wish.
 Duplicate the functionality of many popular CI solutions.

 ### What's Fittr?